mikaelabrough/mikaelabrough.github.io/_pages/about.md

 #### Etc.

-I also like to do things outside my thesis.
-I currently work as a research assistant (RA) for a project about the security convergences of emerging technologies.
+I also like to do [things](https://mikaela.brough.github.io/activities/) outside my thesis.
+I currently work as a research assistant for a project about the security convergences of emerging technologies.
 I am also a teaching assistant for computer networking, intro to cryptography, and programming/statistics (mostly Python, though I can mess around with R quite well...C and Java less so).
 During a previous RA stint at the University of Oxford, I worked in other areas of qualitative social research, hence the two publications on family planning.

 I completed my MSc in Social Anthropology at the University of Oxford in 2021 under the supervision of [Dr. Ina Zharkevich](https://www.kcl.ac.uk/people/ina-zharkevich).
 I have a BA from McGill University.
 I worked as a chef for ages, full time for a while, but otherwise in conjunction with other activities.
 I grew up in southern Ontario, but tend to split my non-fieldwork time between London and southern Italy.

 Can collaborate professionally in English and Italian.
-Can hold a conversation in French and am learning Bisaya :)
+Can hold a conversation in French and am learning Bisaya.

 Email me!